daemosity/de-practice/Week3/README.md

 Potential disadvantage of separating compute from storage: a bad network may result in high query time

-BigQuery uses **Jupiter** network
+BigQuery uses ***Jupiter*** network
 - Inside BigQuery datacenters
 - Provides one TB/sec network speed, lowering latency

-**Dremel**: BigQuery's query execution engine
+***Dremel***: BigQuery's query execution engine
-- Divides query into a tree structure, each leaf node executes an individual subset of the query
+- modifies queries to create an execution tree
+- The leaves of this tree (slots) access Colossus and retrieve the data
+    - Columnar format is perfect for workflow
+        - Nodes retrieve of selected columns very quickly and perform any needed computation
+        - Nodes return computed data to the mixers, which perform necessary aggregation
+        - Mixers return aggregated data to root server, which composes the output of the query

 ![An example of Dremel serving tree.](assets/dtc_bigquery_dremel_example.png)